huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 address is validated, in order to avoid the 1-RTT penalty during subsequent connections by the client from the same address.

-## Padding {#padding}
+## Padding

+Implementations SHOULD protect against the traffic analysis attacks described in
-There are mechanisms specified for padding individual DNS messages in "The EDNS(0) Padding Option" {{?RFC7830}} and for padding within QUIC packets (see Section 8.6 of the QUIC transport specification {{!RFC9000}}).
+{{traffic-analysis}} by the judicious injection of padding.
+In theory, this could be done either by padding individual DNS messages using the EDNS(0) Padding Option {{?RFC7830}} and by padding QUIC packets (see Section 8.6 of the QUIC transport specification {{!RFC9000}}).
+However, applying padding at the QUIC level will usually result in better performance:

+* In DNS over QUIC, packets may carry multiple frames such as acknowledgements, flow control directive, or data frames.
+The length of the packets varies with the sum of all these frames.
+Even if data frames are padded using the EDNS padding option, the combination of multiple frames will still produce a variety of packet sizes, which might provide adversaries with some amount of information.

+* Clients will often send multiple queries simultaneously, and servers may well have multiple responses ready simultaneously.
+Multiple short queries could be sent in a single QUIC packets, multiple responses could be sent on a single packet or on a small number of packets.
+Padding individual messages with the EDNS padding option will make this kind of packet packing more difficult, reducing the efficiency of the transport.

+* In an extreme case, packing individual messages to the maximum allowed size with the EDNS padding option would force clients or server to send exactly one QUIC packet per DNS message, which will for reveal the total number of queries sent by the client.

+The QUIC padding option can be applied after packing one or several messages in a packet, which is more efficient and also breaks any direct relation between number of DNS messages and number of QUIC packets.
+For these reason, implementations SHOULD NOT use DNS options for padding individual DNS messages.
-Implementations MUST NOT use DNS options for padding individual DNS messages, because QUIC transport MAY transmit multiple STREAM frames containing separate DNS messages in a single QUIC packet.
-Instead, implementations SHOULD use QUIC PADDING frames to align the packet length to a small set of fixed sizes, aligned with the recommendations of the "Padding Policies for Extension Mechanisms for DNS (EDNS(0))" {{?RFC8467}}.
+Instead, implementations SHOULD use QUIC
+PADDING frames to align the packet length to a small set of fixed sizes, aligned with the recommendations of the "Padding Policies for Extension Mechanisms for DNS (EDNS(0))" {{?RFC8467}}.